-The Department of Children, Youth and Families provides records as required by state law (RCW 42.56).
+The Department of Children, Youth, and Families (DCYF) provides records as required by state law (RCW 42.56).

-DCYF believes in the importance of the public’s right to know about its operations and activities.
-Many public documents are available on the DCYF website and may be located by using the search function on the site.
-If you do not find the information you seek on the website, or if you are seeking client records, you may make a public records request.
+DCYF supports the public’s right to know how the agency works.
+Many documents are already available on the DCYF website and can be found using the site’s search tool.
+If you cannot find what you need online, or if you need client records, you can submit a public records request.

 Tips for Requesting Records

-• Include contact information and a clear description of the records you are requesting.
+- Include your contact information and clearly describe the records you want.

-• Your request should be for documents that already exist.
+- Your request should be for records that already exist.

 DCYF rules about processing public records requests are located in chapter 110-01 WAC.